pacifics/PassDao/README.md

 #### Committee Room Smart Contract ("Committees")
-Used to submit proposals, to vote and to execute the decisions then by the Community of shareholders.
+Used to submit proposals, to vote and to execute the decisions taken by the Community of shareholders.

 Public functions are :